Awards and Recognition

 The Excellence in Workplace Diversity Award recognizes companies for their significant contributions to the advancement of South Carolina through diversity initiatives and inclusion efforts.
 Criteria considered in selecting the winners include diversity initiatives, effectiveness and applicability/replicability.

-Nominations typically open in late summer with a deadline in early autumn.
-The awards are typically presented at the Annual Summit in November.
+Nominations are currently being accepted.
+To apply, please complete the online application by August 4, 2017.
+The awards will be presented at the Annual Summit in December.
 All South Carolina companies are eligible to apply.

 The Safety Awards are presented annually based on companies achieving a commendable lost workday case rate during the previous calendar year.
 The S.C.
 Chamber honors the award winners with a luncheon in March.
 Safety Award winners represent companies across South Carolina that have made workplace safety a priority.